Andyson007/Cameralease/server/docs.md

 This function sets starttime and user for /api/cams

 ### Expected input
-- start: number | Time at wich the cameras lease should begin (seconds)
+- start: number | Time at wich the cameras lease should begin
-- end (Optional): number | Time at wich the cameras lease should end (seconds).
-It starts a lease if not specified
+- end: number | Time at wich the cameras lease should
 - uid: number | The id of the camera to be leased
 - user: string | name of the person that is leasing

+### /api/lease/start
+Starts a lease

+### Expected input:
+A single json object with:
+- start: number | Time at wich the cameras lease should begin
+- uid: number | The id of the camera to be leased
+- user: string | name of the person that is leasing

+### Response
+201 on a successful lease creating
+409 if the camera is currently leased
+400 on bad input
+404 (generic) if the fields aren't what they are supposed to be

+### /api/lease/end
+Ends a lease

+### Expected input:
+A single json object with:
+- end: number | Time at wich the cameras lease should end
+- uid: number | The id of the camera to be leased

+### Response
+201 on a successful lease ending
+409 if the camera is currently leased
+400 on bad input
+404 (generic) if the fields aren't what they are supposed to be

+### /api/lease/cancel
+Cancels a lease
+Has a 5 min cancellation peried done at the server side

+### Expected Input
+A single json object with:
+- end: number | Time at wich the cameras lease should end
+- uid: number | The id of the camera to be leased

+### Response
+201 on a successful lease ending
+409 if the camera is currently leased
+400 on bad input
+404 (generic) if the fields aren't what they are supposed to be